DYH666/DSCR/README.md

 # DSCR
-The Dataset for Ship Classification in Remote sensing images and the benchmark algorithms
+A public Dataset for Ship Classification in Remote sensing images.

+##Dataset
+Our Dataset and Benchmark algorithms are downloadable at             |